Mobility Group

 CLINICAL RESEARCH PROJECTS

 It continues with SMA REACH both for paediatrics and adults and Oswestry was acknowledged recently as one of the four top recruiting sites.
-They have also fully recruited to the rare 12 disease project for DMD and have various studies in set up including antisense therapeutics, Sarepta and hydrotherapy trials (all DMD).
-They were awarded the status of DMD HUB site in 2019 and with this funding for research physio, advanced nurse practitioner and coordinator and all posts have been filled following COVID.
+They have also fully recruited to the rare 12 disease project for DMD and have various studies in set up including Myotonic dystrophy trials HERCULES, a trial for RYR1 and a further DMD trial.
+They were awarded the status of DMD HUB site in 2019 and with this funding for research physio, advanced nurse practitioner and coordinator and all posts have continued since the pump priming and continue to grow the trials and research that is possible.

 LABORATORY RESEARCH PROJECTS